HuEnming/huenming.github.io/source/about/index.md

 ## Coding projects
 - Automated testing and localization for MULE(Maynooth University Learning Environment)

-    MULE or is a platform used to facilitate the teaching of programming at Maynooth University.
+    MULE is a platform used to facilitate the teaching of programming at Maynooth University.
 It is currently used by over 300 students from Maynooth and China.
 It is a web desktop platform and it based on some open source projects like OS.js, Monaco Editor.
     Related technology
     - React, Node.js, TypeScript, Webpack
     - Docker, Linux